 Committed to Equity in Transportation

 NJDOT is committed to ensuring that the funds allocated in its grant programs are equitably distributed across the state and meet the needs of our more vulnerable and traditionally underserved populations.
-NJDOT, in collaboration with the state's three Metropolitan Planning Organizations (MPOs), is working to ensure that the Federal Grant program meets the federal standards for ensuring equity in grant distribution.
+NJDOT, in collaboration with the state's three Metropolitan Planning Organizations (MPOs), is working to ensure that the Federal Grant program meets the federal and state standards for ensuring equity in grant distribution.
+NJDOT is also incorporating equity into state aid programs.

-Starting with the 2020 Transportation Alternatives solicitation, NJDOT and the MPOs will add an equity component to the TAP program.
-The addition of this scoring criteria will ensure that applications provide additional benefit to a community or communities with populations defined by:
+Starting with the 2020 Transportation Alternatives solicitation, NJDOT and the MPOs added an equity component to the TAP program.
+The addition of this scoring criteria will ensure that applications benefit underserved communities with populations defined by:

 - Limited English Proficiency (LEP); and